 What are the key components of a Cisco routing table entry?

-How do directly connected routes appear in the Cisco routing table?
+How do directly connected routes appear in the Cisco routing table, and why do they always win?

-What is the role of administrative distance and metrics in routing?
+What is the role of administrative distance and metric in the routing table lookup process?

 How do IPv6 routing table entries differ from IPv4 in Cisco IOS?